-Whether you’re trying to plan a magical family vacation or a fun trip to relive your childhood dreams and fantasies, visiting Disneyland or Disney World is undoubtedly a top destination.
+Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

-We've outlined the key differences between each Disney property so you can choose the trip that is best suited for you and your family.
-Once you’ve made your choice, turn to AAA for the finest travel deals and easy hotel booking.
+If you’re debating a Disneyland vs. Disney World vacation, we’ve outlined the key differences to help you choose the best fit for your family.
+Once you decide, turn to AAA for the finest travel deals and hassle-free hotel booking.

 Size and Location

-Both Disneyland and Disney World are located in top travel destinations in the U.S., but their locations and sizes are drastically different.
-Let’s take a look at the size and location of each Disney property.
+Both Disneyland and Disney World are nearby the top travel destinations in the U.S., but their locations and sizes are drastically different.
+Let’s look at each Disney property's size and location.

 Disneyland

-For size, Disneyland is only about 500 acres.
-Being considerably smaller than Disney World, it is certainly possible to visit all of Disneyland's main attractions in a day or two.
+Disneyland is only about 500 acres in size.
+Being considerably smaller than Disney World, visiting all of Disneyland's main attractions in a day or two is possible.

 Disney World

 The size of Disney World is astonishing, covering 43 square miles of land.
 For context, that means you could fit about 51 Disneylands inside Disney World.
-It’s basically its own city, which would take you about a week to explore everything it has to offer.
+It’s basically a city, and it would take visitors about a week to explore everything it offers.

 Theme Parks